meshcloud/meshcloud-docs/docs/meshcloud.budget-alerts.md

 ### 2. Request a new Payment Method

 Another option is to request a new payment method.
-If configured by your Cloud Foundation team, in the customer control plane, you can go to “Financials” → “Payment Methods” and click “Request Payment Method” which will open a form on a new page to request a new payment method for your meshCustomer.
+If configured by your Cloud Foundation team, in the workspace control plane, you can go to “Financials” → “Payment Methods” and click “Request Payment Method” which will open a form on a new page to request a new payment method for your meshWorkspace.
 Once the new payment method is created, do not forget to set it as the active payment method on the project.

 > For admins: click [here](https://docs.meshcloud.io/docs/meshcloud.payment-methods.html#external-payment-method-registration) to learn how to configure a payment method request button.